Modeling multiscale architecture of biofilm extracellular matrix and its role in oxygen transport: Methodology

 \subsection{Model assumptions}

-In the biofilm phase, microbial cells and the insoluble polymers of the extracellular matrix (or EPS) collectively are known as particulate matter \cite{Quan2022}.
-The mass transport of the soluble substrate, represented by dissolved oxygen in this study, occurs in either of these dimensions: perpendicular to the substratum at the bulk-biofilm interface, or at the biofilm-capsule interface.
-Fick’s law of mass diffusion applies to oxygen transport in both the biofilm phase and the cell-capsule structure.
-The diffusion coefficient for oxygen in the biofilm phase is 0.8 times than that assumed in the bulk phase \cite{Stewart1998}.
-Whereas in the capsule, the diffusion transport of oxygen is likely to be 0.2 times than that in the bulk phase (\cite{Wanner2006}; \cite{Stewart1998}; \cite{Hulst1989a}).
-Assuming a linear concentration gradient at the biofilm-liquid or biofilm-capsule interface, the mass transfer coefficient for oxygen transport in the bulk phase is estimated using a theoretical correlation for the biofilm system \citep{Comiti2000}.
+In the biofilm phase, microbial cells and the insoluble polymers of the extracellular matrix (or EPS) collectively are known as particulate matter \citep{Quan2022}.
+Fick’s law of mass diffusion applies to oxygen transport in both the biofilm phase and the capsule structure.
+The diffusion coefficient for oxygen in the biofilm phase is assumed 0.8 times that in the bulk phase \citep{Stewart1998}.
+In contrast, the diffusion transport of oxygen within the capsule is assumed 0.2 times than that in the bulk phase (\cite{Cleary1979}; \cite{McCabe1975a}), based on our estimates using published data of capsule material properties (see supplementary details, Tables S1 to S4).
+Analysis of these poroelastic datasets indicated that for the capsule, the effective diffusion coefficient relative to the bulk phase consistently falls within the above range.
+Specifically, the data demonstrates a saturation threshold supported by the biofilm volume fraction, where the capsule’s internal structure becomes sufficiently dense that further increases in Young's modulus (beyond 6 kPa) do not significantly reduce the available free volume for oxygen transport \citep{Huang2026a}.
+Assuming a linear concentration gradient across the bulk-biofilm interface, the mass transfer coefficient for oxygen transport is estimated using a theoretical correlation for the biofilm system \citep{Comiti2000}.